CurveLlama/CurveLlama/Whitepaper.md

 ## 3.3 Governance Mechanism

 Decisions within CurveLlama are made through a decentralized autonomous organization (DAO).
-CLAMA token holders can participate in proposing and voting on protocol upgrades, risk management strategies, and other critical matters.
+CRL token holders can participate in proposing and voting on protocol upgrades, risk management strategies, and other critical matters.

 # 4. Innovative Features